 Shasta daisy grows happily in average to dry soil with good drainage in full to part sun.
 It thrives in zones 4-9.

-7. Dutchman’s breeches (Dicentra cucullaria)
+7. Dutchman’s Breeches (Dicentra cucullaria)

 Named for its dangling flowers that resemble pants hung on a laundry line, Dutchman’s breeches bloom throughout the spring.
 The fragrant blossoms appear on arching stems above ferny basal leaves, and the whole plant goes dormant with the arrival of summer heat.